TamrielNetwork/GBarrel/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Plugin to provide barrels with the size of a double-chest with MySQL-Support
+Spigot-Plugin to provide barrels with the size of a double-chest with MySQL-Support

 ### Built With